 Consider how you would like to handle your vows.
 Here are the options:

 I write your vows for you to repeat after me.
-I would use your answers from the Love Details questionnaire you filled out to write you personalized vows.
+I would use your answers you filled out in the Wedding Ceremony Planning Form to write you personalized vows.

 You write your own vows.
 You would download the How to Vow Worksheet and use it to write your own amazing personal and heartfelt vows.